Download PDF

 |

-These payload-based signatures detect command-and-control (C2)
+These payload-based signatures detect command and control (C2)

-traffic and are automatically-generated.
-Importantly, autogen
+traffic and are autogenerated.
+Importantly, autogen signatures

-unknown or changes rapidly.
+changes rapidly.

 |